 The UP Middle East (UPME) program has evolved significantly over the last 4 years.
 Unlike other co-existence programs in the region, particularly those in the area of sport, these tailored features have been developed and implemented to create a comprehensive and inclusive program, one that strives to constantly push itself to meet the changing needs of our participants.

 A Program for Life – The program is designed to engage youth through middle and high school, and well into adulthood.
 Now running throughout the school year, UP offers all 14 communities a continuum of activities from September to June.
 Community team practices, league games, large quarterly tournaments, and special events enable ongoing engagement.
 Camp UP, held in July, is a culmination of the year’s activities, and its full immersion approach is a major highlight and catalyst for increasing year-round participation.
-The “Coaches in Training” leadership program bolsters teen involvement through high school.
-A new employment program is being designed to provide internships and ultimately hire CIT’s as coaches, staff, and administrators.
+The “Leaders in Training” leadership program bolsters teen involvement through high school.
+A new employment program is being designed to provide internships and ultimately hire LIT’s as coaches, staff, and administrators.

 Creating a Level Playing Field – Youth from all of our communities learn and discover the new sport and its many impacts together, creating an unusual dynamic of parity and fairness from the outset.
 This helps youth feel comfortable in starting the program, and combats the unfortunate existing inequities.

 “For the first time in my life I recognized what spirit of the game is and how sport should be.
 I changed the way I was playing basketball too.” – Asmaa